vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Letter dated nil.

-I. For Civil Calendar :
+### I. For Civil Calendar :

-(i) The year should begin on the day when the Sun is in conjunction with the apparent first point of Aries. (ii) The longth of the year should be 365.2422 days.
+(i) The year should begin on the day when the Sun is in conjunction with the apparent first point of Aries. (ii) The length of the year should be 365.2422 days.
 For civil purposes the first 3 years would be of 365 days and the fourth year of 366 days. (iii) Śālivāhana Śaka may be used as the era. (iv) The solar month should begin on the day when the Sun enters the 31st degree and its multiples beginning from the vernal equinox. (v) Length of months the first 5 months should be of 31 days and the remaining 7 months of 30 days for the ordinary year while first 6 months should be of 31 days and the remaining 6 months of 30 days for the leap-year, i.e. the year of 366 days. (vi) The civil day should commence from midnight.

-II.
+## II.
 For Religious Calendar :

-(i) Religious calendar of India should be luni-solar. (ii) Names of the months should be Caitra, Vaiśākha etc., the first month being Caitra. (iii) Lunar month should be reckoned from true new-moon to true new-moon. (iv) During the period covered by two successive now-moons, the Sun may not transit over any multiple of 30° degrees of longitude in some cases, and in such cases the lunar month should be termed as intercalary month. (v) If during the period covered by two successive now-moons there would be two ingresses of the Sun, in such a case the name of the month shall be determined on the basis of the second ingress, the one on the basis of the first having been treated as kṣaya month. (vi) Any religious festival which is principally determined by nakṣatras should be based on the tropical nakṣatras without taking into account the position of fixed stars. (vii) Religious festivals may be determined in the following manner :
+- (i) Religious calendar of India should be luni-solar.
+- (ii) Names of the months should be Caitra, Vaiśākha etc., the first month being Caitra.
+- (iii) Lunar month should be reckoned from true new-moon to true new-moon.
+- (iv) During the period covered by two successive now-moons, the Sun may not transit over any multiple of 30° degrees of longitude in some cases, and in such cases the lunar month should be termed as intercalary month.
+- (v) If during the period covered by two successive now-moons there would be two ingresses of the Sun, in such a case the name of the month shall be determined on the basis of the second ingress, the one on the basis of the first having been treated as kṣaya month.
+- (vi) Any religious festival which is principally determined by nakṣatras should be based on the tropical nakṣatras without taking into account the position of fixed stars.
+- (vii) Religious festivals may be determined in the following manner :

-(a) In Northern India, with reference to the true
+  - (a) In Northern India, with reference to the true sunrise of Delhi.

-sunrise of Delhi. (b) In Western India, with reference to the true sunrise of Bombay. (c) In Eastern India, with reference to the true sunrise of Calcutta. (a) In Southern India, with reference to the true sunrise of Madras . () In Central India, with reference to the true sunrise of Nagpur.
+  - (b) In Western India, with reference to the true sunrise of Bombay.
+  - (c) In Eastern India, with reference to the true sunrise of Calcutta.
+  - (d) In Southern India, with reference to the true sunrise of Madras .

-changed from Caitrādi lunar month to Madhu Madhayādi lunar month.

-## 42. Shri Baldeva Misra,
-K. P. Jayaswal Research Institute, Patna.

-## 38. Shri Jagadish Prasad Srivastava, B.Sc.
-LL.B.,
-2062, Ladli Katra, Agra.

-Letter dated 3.
-5. 54.
+  - (e) In Central India, with reference to the true sunrise of Nagpur.

-(i) For all religious purposes tithi, nakṣatra, yoga and longitudes of the Sun and Moon should be calculated according to the old system and not according to the (modern) Alnianac system, for simple reason that our religion is based on the words of the ancient sages and pṣis. (ii) Nirayana calculation should be accepted. (iii) An observatory should be established. (iv) The advancement of science should be carried out giving due respect to śāstras. (viii) Indian standard time should be followed throughout. (ix) Heliacal rising and setting of planets should be given for every parallel of latitude commencing from 6° North and for the meridian of 821° East longitude of Greenwich.
+- (viii) Indian standard time should be followed throughout.
+- (ix) Heliacal rising and setting of planets should be given for every parallel of latitude commencing from 6° North and for the meridian of 821° East longitude of Greenwich.

 ## 40. Krishnaram Valji Bhatt, Yeshawant K. Pradhan, and Dattatraya K. Sule,
 Dadar, Bombay-14.
 Letter dated 3.
 5. 54.

-(i) The initial point of the zodiac cannot be anything else but the vernal equinox (even S.8. gives the initial point as vernal equinox). (ii) Length of the year should be 365.2422 days. (iii) Sāyana system should be accepted for our religious and other rites. (iv) If any attempt is made to fix the amount of ayanāṁśa from the fixed stars as given in the S. S., there will be 27 kinds of ayanāṁśas and no two of them will agree, 80 it is futile to determine the ayanāṁsa from the S. S.
+(i) The initial point of the zodiac cannot be anything else but the vernal equinox (even S.S. gives the initial point as vernal equinox). (ii) Length of the year should be 365.2422 days. (iii) Sāyana system should be accepted for our religious and other rites. (iv) If any attempt is made to fix the amount of ayanāṁśa from the fixed stars as given in the S. S., there will be 27 kinds of ayanāṁśas and no two of them will agree, so it is futile to determine the ayanāṁsa from the S. S.

 ## 41. Memorandum of the Sayana Astronomical and Astrological Mandal, Bombay
 Received from :